 From the early days of exploring ideas and opportunities in Year 12 to standing in the Apprentice boardroom on national television, Dan’s story shows how confidence, tenacity, ambition and persistence can open doors, and how our school community plays a fundamental role in equipping students for life’s next chapter.

-We’ll be cheering Dan on throughout the series and look forward to welcoming him back to Trent College very soon, to speak with our current Sixth Form, and sharing more of his insights with us.
+We’ll be cheering Dan on throughout the series and look forward to welcoming him back to Trent College in earlly March, to speak with our current Sixth Form students and pupils studying Business, and sharing more of his insights with us.

 Britain's first female Officer in the Army's most senior regiment, The Life Guards, sadly died on 5 September 2025, aged 28.
 More...